 \section{Introduction}

 Since introduced by Aspuru-Guzik et al. in 2011 \cite{doi:10.1146/annurev-physchem-032210-103512}, the Variational Quantum Eigensolver (VQE) has been investigated and improved by various groups.
-Cloud quantum computing with 5 qubits by IBM initiated the movement to benchmark the calculation of VQE method on various molecules \cite{PhysRevX.8.011021, 2019arXiv190210171N, 2017Natur.549..242K} and quantum systems, which eventually accelerate its further development.
-Today, various kind of VQE method are brought out to the world.
-For example, Subspace-Search VQE (SSVQE) \cite{PhysRevResearch.1.033062} can calculate the multiple energy levels at once and Multiscale-Contracted VQE (MCVQE) \cite{2019PhRvL.122w0401P} calculates the ground and single electron excited states by diagonalizing configulation interaction state Hamiltonian.
+Cloud quantum computing with 5 qubits by IBM initiated the movement to benchmark the calculation of the VQE method on various molecules \cite{PhysRevX.8.011021, 2019arXiv190210171N, 2017Natur.549..242K} and quantum systems, which eventually accelerate its further development.
+Today, various kinds of VQE methods are brought out to the world.
+For example, Subspace-Search VQE (SSVQE) \cite{PhysRevResearch.1.033062} can calculate the multiple energy levels at once and Multiscale-Contracted VQE (MCVQE) \cite{2019PhRvL.122w0401P} calculates the ground and single electron excited states by diagonalizing configuration interaction state Hamiltonian.
 Adaptive VQE \cite{2019NatCo..10.3007G} and Deep-VQE \cite{2020arXiv200710917F} are also proposed.
 The essential procedure of VQE has been exploited for machine learning \cite{PhysRevA.98.032309}.

-In parallel to this movement, quantum hardware have been improved with respect to both the number of qubits and quantum volume.
+In parallel to this movement, quantum hardware has been improved concerning both the number of qubits and quantum volume.
 The fidelity of qubits skyrocketed last year.
-Both Honeywell \cite{2020PhRvR...2a3317B} and Ion-Q \cite{IonQ2020} updated the record of quantum volume twice and the record of this is four millions achieved by the Ion-Q quantum processor.
+Both Honeywell \cite{2020PhRvR...2a3317B} and Ion-Q \cite{IonQ2020} updated the record of quantum volume twice and the record of this is 1024 achieved by Quantinuum(formally Honeywell)\cite{2021arXiv211003137L}.

-Recently, Institute of Science in China has achieved the quantum supremacy by photonic quantum computer \cite{Zhong1460}.
-It will not be long that they will realize a Fault Tolerant Quantum Computer (FTQC) \cite{Gambetta2017}.
-The FTQC devices require many number of error correcting qubits for the given number of logical qubits.
-The FTQC with 100 logical qubits require over 10000 physical qubits.
+Recently, the Institute of Science in China has achieved quantum supremacy by photonic quantum computer \cite{Zhong1460}.
+It will not be long before they will realize a Fault-Tolerant Quantum Computer (FTQC) \cite{Gambetta2017}.
+The FTQC devices require many error-correcting qubits for the given number of logical qubits.
+The FTQC with 100 logical qubits requires over 10000 physical qubits using topological surface code.
 Primitive FTQC devices that have less than 10 logical qubits will be used as large-scale Noisy-Intermediate-Scale-Quantum (NISQ) devices.
-Hence, VQE method will be used until FTQC with more than 100 logical qubits are released and it is required to be modified in order to improve the accuracy using the quantum resource of the FTQC.
+Hence, the VQE method will be used until FTQC with more than 100 logical qubits are released and it is required to be modified to improve the accuracy using the quantum resource of the FTQC.